 Can I Give My Dog Advil?
 Answer: No

-It is quite understandable for pet owners to panic when they see their pet dogs suffering from pain.
-But administering just any available human medicine is not the answer, and this can lead to even more problems.
+It’s understandable that pet owners want to quickly help when they see their dogs suffering from pain.
+But administering just any human medicine isn’t the answer.
+Often it leads to even more problems.

-The best thing to do is to call a vet, as a professional animal doctor can prescribe the right type of drug that’s suitable for your dog.
-If you can’t get hold of a vet right away, you can administer baby aspirins instead.
-Baby aspirins are proven safe for dogs, as long as these are not used indiscriminately.
+The best thing to do is to call a vet.
+A professional animal doctor can prescribe a more suitable drug for your dog.
+If you can’t get ahold of a vet right away, administer baby aspirin instead.
+Baby aspirins are safer for dogs, as long as they aren’t used indiscriminately.

-As much as possible, it would be better if you can withhold giving any type of medication if you have not consulted a vet yet.
-Your vet may recommend examining your pet first and an x-ray procedure may be necessary to determine the real cause of pain.
+When possible, withhold giving any type of medication if you haven’t yet consulted with a vet.
+Your pet may need an x-ray to determine the real cause of pain.

-If you decide on giving baby aspirins, make sure that you follow the proper dosage so as not to overdose your pet from the medicine.
-Generally, the safe dosage for baby aspirins is 10mg per pound of body weight but not Advil.
+If you give them baby aspirins, follow the proper dosage.
+Generally, a safe dose for baby aspirin is 10mg per pound of body weight.

 Although this medication is safer than other human pain relievers, extended use is also not recommended for dogs.
-In fact, baby aspirins should not be administered to dogs that are prone to ulcer.
+Even this type of aspirin should not be given to those prone to ulcers.

 Conclusion on Advil